anassereldine/MirroringTool/README.md

 # Mirroring App Attention point.

 - For every Pair, one SObject should be the Master.
-In our example, the Account is the Master SObject and AccountMirror__c is the secondary SObject.
+In our example, the Account is the Master SObject and AccountMirror__c is the secondary sObject.

 - For the secondary SObject a mandatory field called MirrorId__c should be created.
 Field type is text, declared as an externalId and unique.